Mumo-vicky/Plastinina-Customer-Analysis/Kira Plastinina Customer Analysis.md

 ### **Relevance of Data**

-The data provided is from the following site and it contains data
+The data provided is relevant

 ## **Data Reading and Checking**